systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 The Batch Contribution Register displays all employer contributions (irregular contributions) that were processed outside the standard Contribution Schedule submission process.

-After batch contributions are successfully uploaded into the system, they are collectively saved in the **Batch Contributions Register** where all the batch contributions are grouped based on the different establishments.
+After batch contributions are successfully uploaded into the system, they are collectively saved in the **Batch Contributions Register** where all the batch contributions for different employers are listed.
 To open this register, click the Batch Contributions Register as shown in the screenshot below:

 <img  alt="Batch Contributions Register" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image33.jpg">